Booking a holiday

 Package holidays and linked travel arrangements

-You can find out what to do if there are issues with a package holiday or with travel services bought from different traders in separate contracts but which are linked on the following page:
+Find out what to do if there are issues with a package holiday or with travel services bought from different traders in separate contracts but which are linked:

 You should always get travel insurance no matter how you book but if you’re booking independently check if your insurance policy covers airline failure or gives you extra holiday protection.